Skip to Main Content

 In order for your viewers to understand what they're looking at, your map will need a title, your listed sources, and importantly for your sake, your name.

-• Since you've used the description and credit fields for each of the layers on your map, you already have my sources.
-Copy and paste each one in after typing "Source:" These are: "NYS Office of Information Technology Services GIS Program Office (GPO); Division of Criminal Justice Services, New York; Defense Logistics Agency, Law Enforcement Support Office."
-You'll have to hit enter partway through so it's spaced correctly.
+• For source I used the "NYS Office of Information Technology Services GIS Program Office (GPO); Division of Criminal Justice Services, New York; Defense Logistics Agency, Law Enforcement Support Office.

 Adding a Legend to your Map